 Track that does remain

 A very short section of track remains embedded in concrete alongside platform 2.
 Probably it was not worth the effort digging it up at the time.
 Network Rail are using the land beyond as a hard materials storage area and is therefore closed to public access.
 One end of the track is terminated by the replacement platform 2 which was built in 1993.
-The other end just enters the Network Rail site and abruptly stops with a clump of trees growing on the trackbed.
+The other end enters the Network Rail site for a few yards and abruptly stops with a clump of trees growing on the trackbed.

 Planning approval was obtained during 2016 for Network Rail to extend platforms 1 and 2 towards Oxford so that longer trains could stop at Culham.
 We were also told that the ultimate plan was that when Network Rail eventually vacated the materials store a larger car park would be developed similar to the one at Radley.
 This would probably mean that the last remains of the rail connection to RNAS Hornbill will disappear for good.

 A possible remnant

 No traces of track remain in Culham number 1 site.
 However, with a bit of imagination, it is possible to visualise where it might have run.
 What could be the remains of a loading wharf/platform can be seen in Culham no1 site adjacent to the main line.
 This is of the right orientation and height relative to the track described above, and follows what would be a logical and fairly straight line from it.
 Without a plan of the old Air Station this is only guesswork however.
 The 1950's track layout drawn by BR shows a short single siding running into the base which does look as if it would have run alongside this wharf.